 - Attend regular meetings with your AIM coach at a time that works for you in order to build on the strengths you bring to college, plan for your success, set goals, debrief, check in, problem-solve, and celebrate your hard work.

-- Participate in group meetings and workshops with fellow AIM students on various topics to help you reach your goals.
+- Participate in events, study groups, and workshops with fellow AIM students on various topics to help you reach your goals.

 - Discover and pursue opportunities for leadership, peer mentorship, community-building, and networking within and beyond AIM.